-Note: I am not updating this post any longer as vaccinations are speeding up world-wide.
+Note: I am not updating this post any longer as vaccinations are more or less available worldwide.
+Tip: Here’s a guide if you have concerns about the general travel safety in Egypt.

 There’s no doubt: Egypt is one of the most fascinating countries on this planet.
 But the current pandemic has certainly led to a change to many a planned trip.
 So, what about Egypt?
 Should you cancel your trip or keep your plans for 2021 and the rest of this year?
 How about booking a trip?
 Are the borders open and should you visit Egypt right now?